p4 journals

 • a replica schedules a checkpoint

-Each server in a multi-server installation has its own, unique db.ckphist table.
-That is, the table is not replicated to replicas.
-This table is not part of the main server database; it’s not journaled, and it does not need to be backed up.
-It is not included in checkpoints.
+Each server in a multi-server installation has its own, unique db.ckphist table that is not replicated to replicas.
+This table is not part of the main server database, is not journaled, does not need to be backed up, and is not included in checkpoints.
 If anything goes wrong, it can be thrown away.

 Here’s an example of the output from p4 journals.